National Institutes of Technology: History

 Later on, 6 more were added by 1967.
-The early 15 institutes were Srinagar, Warangal, Calicut, Durgapur, Kurukshetra, Jamshedpur, Jaipur, Nagpur, Rourkela, Surathkal, Surat, Tiruchirappalli, Bhopal, Allahabad, and Silchar.
+The early 15 institutes were Srinagar, Warangal, Calicut, Durgapur, Kurukshetra, Jamshedpur, Jaipur, Nagpur, Rourkela, Surathkal, Surat, Tiruchirappalli, Bhopal, and Allahabad.
 It established 2 more, one in Hamirpur in 1986, and another in Jalandhar in 1987.

 These were large-sized institutions judged by the standards then prevailing in the country.
 The considerations that weighed in this decision were:

 A large-sized college would be more efficient than the equivalent small colleges, the proposed colleges have to meet the additional requirements of the country as a whole and for that purpose should have to function on an all-India basis.
 Therefore, the smaller they are in number and the larger in size, the better, and for the same reason their location is important from an all-India point of view.

 The RECs were jointly operated by the central government and the concerned state government.
 Non-recurring expenditures and expenditures for post-graduate courses during the REC period were borne by the central government while recurring expenditure on undergraduate courses was shared equally by central and state governments.
 They were considered to be the best government engineering colleges after the IITs in India even before their upgrade to National Institutes of Technology.

 The success of the technology-based industry led to high demand for technical and scientific education.
 Due to the enormous costs and infrastructure involved in creating globally respected Indian Institutes of Technology (IITs), in 2002 Ministry of Human Resource Development (MHRD) Minister Murli Manohar Joshi decided to upgrade RECs to "National Institutes of Technology" (NITs) instead of creating IITs.
 The central government controls NITs and provides all funding.
 In 2002, all RECs became NITs.

 Bihar Engineering College, Patna (estd.
 1886), third oldest engineering college in India, was converted to NIT Patna in 2004.

 The upgrade was designed along the lines of the Indian Institutes of Technology (IITs) after it was concluded that RECs had potential as proven by the success of their alumni and their contributions in the field of technical education and that they were on par with the IITs.
 Subsequently, funding and autonomy for NITs increased, and they award degrees that have raised their graduates' perceived value.
 These changes implemented recommendations of the "High Powered Review Committee" (HPRC).
 The HPRC, chaired by R. A. Mashelkar, submitted its report entitled "Strategic Road Map for Academic Excellence of Future RECs" in 1998.

 By 2006, MHRD issued NIT status to 3 more colleges, located at Patna (Bihar Engineering College, a 110-year-old college), Raipur (Government Engineering College, Raipur), and Agartala (Tripura Engineering College).
 Based on the request of state governments and feasibility, future NITs are either converted from existing institutes or can be freshly created.
 In 2010, the government announced setting up ten more new NITs in the remaining states/territories, leading to a total of 30 NITs.
 This would lead to every state in India having its own NIT.